MiguelCastillo/bit-bundler-service/README.md

 # bit-bundler-service
 [bit-bundler](https://github.com/MiguelCastillo/bit-bundler) web service with a graphql API.

 The service allows you to specify a list of npm modules, optionally with specific versions, and bundle them.
+The bundles are minified and generated along with a sourcemap file.

 Some of the goals are to: